johnmburt/projects/AWS/sagemaker_dog_breed_id/readme.md

 #### [Get sample info on a generated LST file set](dog_breed_classifier_get_LST_info.ipynb)
 - This notebook can be used to help set up hyperparams for a Sagemaker training job.
-The model will want to know number of clases, and (max) number of samples (120 categories, 20580 images).
+The model will want to know number of classes, and max number of samples in the training set.

 #### [The Lambda function](dog_breed_id_lambda_function.ipynb)